 WARNING!
-Risk of top-heavy unit falling over.
+Risk of top-heavy unit falling over when improperly lifted or moved.
 Improper handling can cause equipment damage, injury or death.
 Read all of the following instructions and verify that all lifting and moving equipment is rated for the weight of the unit before attempting to move, lift, remove packaging from or prepare the unit for installation.

 WARNING!
 Risk of unsecured unit rolling off pallet.
-It can cause damage to the equipment, injury or death.
-The unit is on casters.
-Ensure that the unit/pallet is located on a flat surface before loosening the hardware securing the to its shipping pallet.
+Can cause serious injury or death.
+Ensure that the unit and pallet are located on a flat surface before loosening the hardware securing the unit to its shipping pallet.